bbauska/BI-JS-for-webdev/README.md

 can have a button of type submit and then we can say here just a text of add task.

-So if I click on save you will see this as the output.
+If I click on save you will see this as the output.
 We have a basic to do heading input and a button and once the user clicks on the button we should be able to show a list.

-So for that after the form we can have an ordered list and let&apos;s give it an ID of task list like this and it should be ul.
+For that after the form we can have an ordered list and let&apos;s give it an ID of task list like this and it should be ul.

-So through this we have completed the first approach that is creating our HTML structure.
+Through this we have completed the first approach that is creating our HTML structure.
 And this would be empty because the list would be generated dynamically, right, the task would be generated dynamically whenever user types in the input.

 In the next lesson we will try to add functionality and before that we will add some styles to it.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-11">3.11 Project Building, Part 2 (10:46)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Hi there, in the previous lesson we created the HTML structure of our Todo app.
 Now in this lesson we will add styles to it and also some functionality to the app.

-So let&apos;s move back to the VS code and this was our HTML structure.
+Let&apos;s move back to the VS code and this was our HTML structure.
 Let&apos;s open this side by side and style it.

-So first that I want to style is this class container.
+First that I want to style is this class container.

-So let let&apos;s give here a max width of, let&apos;s say 400 pixels and then we can say margin of 20 pixels and auto from left and right.
+Let let&apos;s give here a max width of, let&apos;s say 400 pixels and then we can say margin of 20 pixels and auto from left and right.
 And then let&apos;s give it a background color of #fff.
 Then let&apos;s give a padding of 20 pixels from all sites.

 And let&apos;s also give it a box shadow of 0px, 2px and 5px.
 And the color that we want would be rgba and let&apos;s give it a black shade.

-So we can say 0,0,0 and the opacity would be 0.1.
+We can say 0,0,0 and the opacity would be 0.1.

-So if I click on save you can see that we have a light box shadow here.
+If I click on save you can see that we have a light box shadow here.
 Now let&apos;s target our h1, so we can say h1 and we just want to align it to center.

-So it aligns to the center now.
+It aligns to the center now.
 And then we can target our form.

 And to this form we can just give it a margin bottom of let&apos;s say 10px.
 And then we can target the input of type text like this.
 And in this case, we just want to give it a width of, let&apos;s say 70%.

 And let&apos;s give it a padding from all sides of 5px and let&apos;s give it a font size of 16px as well.

-So if I click on Save we have this as the output.
+If I click on Save we have this as the output.
 Now let&apos;s target this button.

-So we can say button and let&apos;s give it a padding of let&apos;s say from top and bottom 5px, and from left and right 10px.
+We can say button and let&apos;s give it a padding of let&apos;s say from top and bottom 5px, and from left and right 10px.
 Let&apos;s give it a background color of a green shade.

-So that would be 4caf 50 and then let&apos;s give it a color of fff.
+That would be 4caf 50 and then let&apos;s give it a color of fff.

 And then let&apos;s give it a border of none and let&apos;s also give it a cursor to be pointer.

-So if I click on Save, this is our button and it looks cooler.
+If I click on Save, this is our button and it looks cooler.
 Next we can target our unordered list as well since there is nothing here, we can just say list, style, type of none and a padding of 0.

-So since there is nothing here, we will not be able to see any output at this point, but it will be visible as soon as we start dynamically add using JavaScript.
+Since there is nothing here, we will not be able to see any output at this point, but it will be visible as soon as we start dynamically add using JavaScript.

-So the styling part is complete.
+The styling part is complete.
 Now let&apos;s go to the script tag and let&apos;s create the functionality.

-So in the script tag first I want to target the st elements, or we can say get the html elements.
+In the script tag first I want to target the st elements, or we can say get the html elements.
 We only want the elements that we want to work with.

-So let&apos;s say if we want to get the form, we can say const taskForm and we have a method for it.
+Let&apos;s say if we want to get the form, we can say const taskForm and we have a method for it.

-So we can say document get elementbyid and we can say get the id of taskForm like this.
+We can say document get elementbyid and we can say get the id of taskForm like this.
 And then we can say const taskInput.

-So to this input we can say document.get element by id and the id is taskInput.
+To this input we can say document.get element by id and the id is taskInput.
 Let&apos;s also check if we have given the ids or not.

-So to the input we have given id of taskInput and taskForm, so this is correct.
+To the input we have given id of taskInput and taskForm, so this is correct.
 Otherwise you can do console and check if you are getting the element in the variable and then in the UI you can say UL, we have given it an id of task list.

-So we can say const taskList to be document.getelementByid and we can say taskList here.
+We can say const taskList to be document.getelementByid and we can say taskList here.

-So we have targeted all the elements.
+We have targeted all the elements.
 Now we will create a task counter.

-So let&apos;s say let task id to be 1 and now we can write a logic or a function to add a new task.
+Let&apos;s say let task id to be 1 and now we can write a logic or a function to add a new task.

-So let&apos;s create this function.
+Let&apos;s create this function.

-So we can say function addTask and we will get an event here because this will be passed as a callback to the event listener.
+We can say function addTask and we will get an event here because this will be passed as a callback to the event listener.

 And then we can say event prevent default.

-So this will prevent the page from refreshing.
+This will prevent the page from refreshing.
 Now, side by side, let&apos;s also add the event listener.

-So we can say here add event listener to the form.
+We can say here add event listener to the form.

-So what we can do here is we can say taskForm.addEventListener and

-we want to add a type of event that is submit.
+What we can do here is we can say taskForm.addEventListener and we want to add a type of event that is submit.
 And then we can say the function that we have to run is addTask.

-So this is the task.
+This is the task.

 What happens is if I do not use this particular line, if I comment it out, you would see that if I click on Add Task the page is reloading, right?

 Although it is fast, you can see here it is reloading.

-So we don&apos;t want to remove the data because the data will be lost when you refresh the page.
+We don&apos;t want to remove the data because the data will be lost when you refresh the page.

-So in this case we can say e prevent default or even prevent default.
+In this case we can say e prevent default or even prevent default.

-So now you can see the page has stopped refreshing.
+Now you can see the page has stopped refreshing.

 Now we can write our logic here.

-So we can target the text from the input first.
+We can target the text from the input first.

-So we can say const taskText and this would be coming from taskInput.value and we can trim for any spaces.
+We can say const taskText and this would be coming from taskInput.value and we can trim for any spaces.
 Next we can say if this is one of the edge cases, we can say if taskText is not equal to empty string, only then we want to move further, right?
 Because we do not want to add an empty value.

 In that case we can do what, we can create a taskItem and that is nothing but ally item, right?

-So we can say document.createElement and the element that we want to create is li.
+We can say document.createElement and the element that we want to create is li.

 Next we want to add a text and some button to it so we can say